phubbard/nasa-dryden-dt/INDS-Utility/DirectIPServer/classes/README.txt

 3. <RBNB host:port> is the host and port of the DataTurbine server; if none is specified, the application will attempt to send the output data to the DataTurbine server at localhost:3333.

+4. Output will be verbose if the third command line argument is the letter y

+5. The SBD payload will be treated as a binary packet if the fourth command line argument is the letter y